rfonod/geo-trax/README.md

 ## Features

-1. **Vehicle Detection**: Utilizes a pre-trained YOLOv8 model to detect vehicles (cars, buses, trucks, and motorcycles) in the video frames.
+1. **Vehicle Detection**: Utilizes a pre-trained YOLO model to detect vehicles (cars, buses, trucks, and motorcycles) in the video frames.
 2. **Vehicle Tracking**: Implements a selected tracking algorithm to follow detected vehicles, ensuring robust trajectory data and continuity across frames.
 3. **Trajectory Stabilization**: Corrects for unintentional drone movement by aligning trajectories to a reference frame, using bounding boxes of detected vehicles to enhance stability.
-Leverages the [stabilo](https://github.com/rfonod/stabilo) 🌀 library, fine-tuned by [stabilo-optimize](https://github.com/rfonod/stabilo-optimize) 🎯, to achieve reliable, consistent stabilization.
+Leverages the [Stabilo](https://github.com/rfonod/stabilo) 🌀 library, fine-tuned by [Stabilo-Optimize](https://github.com/rfonod/stabilo-optimize) 🎯, to achieve reliable, consistent stabilization.
 4. **Georeferencing**: Maps stabilized trajectories to real-world coordinates using an orthophoto and image registration technique.
 5. **Dataset Creation**: Compiles trajectory and related metadata (e.g., velocity, acceleration, dimension estimates) into a structured dataset.
 6. **Visualization Tools**: Visualizes extracted trajectories, overlays paths on video frames, and generates plots for traffic data analysis.